 As a general principle, remember that weather conditions on the trail can be wonderful and they can be nasty!
 We prepare for both.
-Spring and Summer can approach slowly and snow can still be present in July and August.
+Spring and Summer can approach slowly and snow can still be present in July and August!
 In order for your experience to be fun and protected from rain, wind, or cold, you must bring all required gear and clothing.
 You will use these items to layer efficiently.
 Insulating layers (such as fleece or wool) trap your body heat close against your skin, while an outer layer (raingear) will keep the wet and the wind from carrying away your heat.

 Wool and synthetic fabrics which have a variety of names, such as fleece, polar-fleece, Synchilla, Capilene, or Bergalene will help to keep you warm even when they are wet, so they are critical.
 Check the tag on these fabrics; some fleece-like items can be cotton blends.
 When cotton gets wet, it loses its ability to trap heat, and thus becomes useless as an insulating layer.
-Cotton is only acceptable in your t-shirt(s), though many prefer synthetic ("wicking") t-shirts.
+Cotton is only acceptable in your t-shirts, though many prefer synthetic ("wicking") t-shirts.
 Fabrics like fleece, rayon, acrylic, polyester, polypropylene, and wool retain their insulating ability when wet.
 There is no need to buy expensive fleece sweaters/jackets.
 Cheaper and acceptable fleece or wool options can be found at stores such as Target, Old Navy, clearance racks at outdoors stores, or second-hand/thrift stores.
 Just be sure that whatever you bring is 100% synthetic.
-A visit to your local Goodwill can be productive and inexpensive!
+A visit to your local thrift store can be productive and inexpensive!

 Your feet are your wheels.
 If they aren't comfortable and well protected, you won't be either.
 You need boots that are comfortable and lovable, but also very tough!
 Your boots must cover your ankles in order to provide adequate ankle support.
-Hiking shoes such as the low or mid-top shoes made by Nike, Adidas, etc. are not recommended because of the terrain we will cover.
+Hiking shoes such as the low or mid-top shoes made by Nike,

+Adidas, etc. are unacceptable because of the terrain we will cover.
 Some good boots are made by Vasque, REI, Merrell, Scarpa, and Asolo.

 Make sure that you try on your boots with the socks you will wear on the trip, and that you still have adequate toe room.
 Whatever boots you choose, you must break them in!
 Otherwise, your feet will hurt.
 Make sure to also waterproof the outside of them well, even if they have Gore-Tex.
 Nikwax, Biwell, and Sno-Seal are examples of good waterproofing treatments.
 Socks are just like any other insulating layer.
 They must be made out of 100% wool or synthetics.
 Cotton blends will leave you cold and unhappy.
 If you don't know exactly what your socks are made of, please buy wool socks.
-(Darn Tuff, though not an inexpensive brand, have a lifetime warranty - so any holes any time, they replace them!)

 Other equipment is just as important, and one of the main considerations should be the weight of an item.
 A common saying with backpacking is that, "A pound on your back is a pound on your back."
 The Ridges staff will work with you to select the correct personal gear to take, and it is does not hurt to ask if something is appropriate for the backcountry.
 A travel size tube of toothpaste is more than enough for a trip, and is recommended over a whole tube!
-And deodorant tends to attract bugs, so why take it?
 Our staff will work with you the day before you go into the field to help you select the items that you should take, and some that you should leave behind.